What Is Candida Yeast Infection?

-To receive full instructions on how to clear candida overgrowth, including Dr. Carolyn Dean's advice for the 10 percent of people whose yeast infection doesn't respond to a mixture of bentonite, psyllium and caprylic acid, sign up in the fuschia pink box on the top left for my free CANDIDA, DETOX AND MORE! teleseminar with Dr. Carolyn Dean MD ND.
+To receive full instructions on how to clear candida overgrowth, including Dr. Carolyn Dean’s advice for the 10 percent of people whose yeast infection doesn’t respond to a mixture of bentonite, psyllium and caprylic acid, sign up in the green box for my free CANDIDA, DETOX AND MORE! teleseminar with Dr. Carolyn Dean MD ND.

 Benefits of Probiotics for Yeast Infection and Irritable Bowel Syndrome

 After you’ve cleared most of the excess candida yeast, the absolute best preventative measure is to populate your gut with really potent good bacteria.
 Taking probiotics for irritable bowel syndrome (IBS) is important, as having a healthy bacterial flora will help to inhibit or eliminate pathogenic microorganisms like yeast, fungus, parasites, and bad bacteria that wound or burrow through the intestinal wall.